 - Cloud TPU — A proprietary Google service for accelerating machine learning.

-- Octave — An open-source programming language for scientific analysis and data visualization, developed by the GNU Project.
+- Octave — An open-source programming language for scientific analysis and data visualization developed by the GNU (GNU's Not Unix) project.

-- Orange — An open-source ML and data mining environment suitable for novices, and scientists and professionals.
+- Orange — An open-source ML and data mining environment suitable for novices, scientists, and professionals.

 - PyTorch— A scalable deep learning platform integrated with the Python programming language, granting access to Python's vast array of data science libraries.